The vegan iodine dilemma

 In fact, making the dietary iodine sufficiency even more challenging, soy, flaxseeds, spinach, sweet potatoes, pears, peaches, raw cruciferous vegetables (broccoli, Brussels sprouts, cauliflower, and cabbage) and other fruits and vegetables disrupt the production of thyroid hormones by interfering with iodine uptake in the thyroid gland, acting as so-called goitrogens.

 There are fruits and vegetables that may contain significant levels of iodine, but this is highly dependent on the soil from which the plant was grown.
-Organic farming tends to yield higher amounts of iodine because there is a greater tenancy for proper soil management and crop rotation.
+Organic farming tends to yield higher amounts of iodine because there is a greater tendency for proper soil management and crop rotation.
 Some foods that may contain significant amounts of iodine include:

 Dried seaweed; a quarter ounce serving may contain as much as 4500 µg of iodine – four times the Tolerable Upper Intake Level.
 Unless you are a regular consumer of high purity seaweed and can adjust the amount to close to the DRI, this should probably not be your dietary source of iodine.